DetGrey/TravelBuddy/README.md

 # TravelBuddy
-Final project for Databases for Developers
+Final project for Databases for Developers and Testing

 ## Project structure
 ```